-22.4.1 Notwithstanding the foregoing paragraph 22.4, the Board of Trustees of the Sound Retirement Trust shall have the authority to establish and enforce an alternative method for reporting contributions on an accounting period basis rather than a calendar month basis.
-In such a case, the one hundred seventy-three (173) hour maximum shall be appropriately adjusted as directed by the Trustees, provided, however, that in no event shall the Employer's total obligation or the employee's eligibility be different than what it would have been on a calendar month basis.
-Further, the total contributions due for each approved accounting period shall be remitted in a lump sum not later than twenty (20) days after the end of the accounting period in which the contributions were earned.

-22.5 The provisions of paragraph 24.5, Article 24 of this Agreement shall in no way apply to or affect the Employer's obligation to pay contributions to this Trust Fund.

-22.6 Pension Protection Act ("PPA").
-This Agreement is subject to the 2010-2011 Rehabilitation Plan adopted by the Board of Trustees, as revised June 22, 2016.
+- 22.4.1 Notwithstanding the foregoing paragraph 22.5, the Board of Trustees of the Sound Retirement Trust and the Sound VAP Trust shall have the authority to establish and enforce an alternative method for reporting contributions on an accounting period basis rather than a calendar month basis.
+In such a case, the one hundred seventy-three (173) hour maximum shall be appropriately adjusted, as directed by the Trustees, provided, however, that in no event shall the Employer's total obligation or the employee's eligibility be different than what it would have been on a calendar month basis.
+Further, the total contributions due for each approved accounting period shall be remitted in a lump sum not later than twenty (20) days after the end of the accounting period in which the contributions were earned. - 22.5 The provisions of paragraph 24.5, Article 24 of this Agreement shall in no way apply to or affect the Employer's obligation to pay contributions to this Trust Fund. - 22.6 Pension Protection Act ("PPA").
+This Agreement is subject to the 2019 Plan Year Rehabilitation Plan adopted by the Board of Trustees, as revised September 16, 2020.